Osteopathic Care for Babies & Children

 An osteopathic evaluation and gentle treatment in the first week of life is a wonderful way to proactively care for children.
 Many of the common issues in newborns are structural in nature.

-Babies are designed for safe passage through the birth canal; however, at times it can be a difficult event for mom and baby.
+Babies are designed for safe passage through the birth canal.
+Birth is a dance between the mother and baby as the head molds for a safe passage.
 Mothers benefit from osteopathic care prior to conception and during pregnancy.
 A freely moving pelvis can aid the baby’s journey.
-Natural childbirth aids the healthy development of baby’s immune system, as well as prepares the rib cage and chest to breathe and clear out fluid.
-Birth is a dance between mother and baby as the head molds for safe passage.
+Natural childbirth aids the healthy development of baby’s immune system, as well as prepares the rib cage and chest to breathe and clear out fluid as the baby passes through the birthcanal.

 Ideally, with the first breath and the establishment of respiratory breathing and nursing at the breast, the head reassembles into a symmetrical shape.
-However, at times for the safety of the baby or mother, a C-section is required.
-Whatever the means of birth, positioning in the womb, especially in the case of a large baby or multiple babies, an exceptionally long or precipitous labor, or an extended time stuck in the birth canal can affect the relationship of the many bones in the head, the position of the ears, eyes, and neck and spine, and can affect delicate nerve structures.
+Sometimes however, it can be a difficult event for mother and baby.
+This is why we suggest newborns and mothers have osteopathic care shortly after birth.
+At times for the safety of the baby or mother, a C-section is required.
+The effect on the baby varies depending on whether the C-section was planned or follows a long labor.
+Whatever the means of birth, positioning in the womb, especially in the case of a large baby or multiple babies, an exceptionally long or precipitous labor, or an extended time stuck in the birth canal can affect the relationship of the many bones in the head, the position of the ears, eyes, and neck and spine can affect delicate nerve structures.

 The brain does a tremendous amount of growth in the first two years of life.
 The skull provides the housing for the brain and developing nervous system.
 Mild distortions in the structure of the skull can affect a developing child’s nervous system.